Introduction: Loan with Government Subsidy for a Business

 The small-scale company sector, also known as the Small and Medium Enterprises (SME) sector, is responsible for around 40% of India's overall Gross Domestic Product (GDP).
 This industry is important for employment in India, although it confronts tough competition from privately funded firms.
 Recognizing this, the Government of India has proposed a number of credit packages to help finance the small-scale company sector.
 SMEs can use these loans to support their day-to-day operations, develop their firm, acquire new equipment, and so on.

 The word subsidy refers to financial aid provided by the central government in the form of discounts or monetary grants to public or private businesses.
-The goal is to make the items produced by these organisations affordable to the general people.
+The goal is to make the items produced by these organizations affordable to the general people.
 The transfer of funds to public/private entities stimulates them to sell their goods at a lesser price.
 Subsidized items are important for the greater public benefit and contribute to the well-being of the community.

 Subsidies are supplied by both the Central and State governments and are classified as 'unplanned' spending.
 Subsidies are given to people in the form of low-cost food, tax breaks, cash payments, and so on.